Chobe National Park

 The Chobe region in the park can get very crowded, so if you are looking for a more quite spot away from the crowds you should explore the Ngwezumba region.

-The two camp sites of Nogatsaa and Tchinga allows you to watch excellent sights of elephants, buffaloes and lions literally from your tent.
+The two camp sites of Nogatsaa and Tchinga allows you to watch excellent sightings of elephants, buffaloes and lions literally meters from your tent.

 In the benda swamp has formed on the Namibian side that is very similar in appearance to the Okavango Delta.